A Chirality-Based Quantum Leap: Chirality in the Quantum Sciences

-Even if the vast majority systems exhibiting superradiance involve electronic transition at optical frequencies, SR has also been observed in spin systems.\cite{Kiselev1988} Spin SR have attracted much attention recently due to its many possible applications to sensing and spin masers. \cite{Yukalov2007,Angerer2018,Rose2017,Li2018x} In particular, systems exhibiting spin superradiance could be used to produce sensitive detectors.
-Spin SR can be triggered by extremely weak external pulses; given that the delay time is exponentially dependent on the intensity of the external pulse, measuring the delay time of a superradiant burst provides an accurate evaluation of the triggering intensity.
-Another very interesting application of spin SR is spin masers.\cite{Jin2015,Breeze2018,Salvadori2017} A superradiant spin system is a source of coherent radiation at radiofrequencies, analogous to lasers operating at optical frequencies.
-The maser, with a frequency 0.3--300 GHz and a wavelength between 1 m and 1 mm, is the microwave analogue of lasers, having several important applications, \textit{e.g.}, in ultrasensitive magnetic resonance spectroscopy, astronomy observation, space communication, radar and high-precision clocks.
+Although the vast majority of systems exhibiting SR involve electronic transitions at optical frequencies, SR has also been observed in spin systems.\cite{Kiselev1988} Spin SR has attracted much attention due to its many possible applications to sensing and spin masers (microwave amplification by stimulated emission of radiation).\cite{Yukalov2007,Angerer2018,Rose2017,Li2018x} Measuring the delay time of a superradiant burst provides an accurate evaluation of the triggering intensity because the delay time is exponentially dependent on the intensity of the external pulse and spin SR can be triggered by extremely weak external pulses.
+Thus, systems exhibiting spin SR can be used to produce sensitive detectors.
+Another very interesting application of spin SR is spin masers.\cite{Jin2015,Breeze2018,Salvadori2017} A superradiant spin system is a source of coherent radiation at radio frequencies between 0.3 and 300 GHz and a wavelength between 1 m and 1 mm, and can act as the microwave analogue of the laser.
+There are important applications for masers in ultrasensitive magnetic resonance spectroscopy, astronomical observation, space communication, radar, and high-precision clocks.